calendar tag arrow download print

 Analysis

 Income from contract activities has increased sharply since 2006, from more than 1 billion euros in 2006 to 2 billion euros in 2019.
 In 2020 we will see a slight decline (to 1.9 billion euros), possibly as a result of the corona crisis.
-In 2021, income from contract activities rises again to 2.1 billion euros.
-The share of contract research has increased from 82% in 2006 to 88% in 2021.
+Since 2021, income from contract activities rises again to 2.1 billion euros in 2022.
+The share of contract research has increased from 82% in 2006 to 87% in 2022.

 Income contract research by source of funds